MartijnKooij/capture_the_flag/TryHackMe/adventofcyber2/readme.md

 http://10.10.86.147:8000/static/index.html

 - The text made it sound like you only had 1-2 attempts, in the end I just tested my luck and succesfully ran it for all the odd numbers 1-99...

+# Day 17

+`export IP=10.10.50.126`
+user: elfmceager
+pass: adventofcyber

+scp elfmceager@$IP:challenge1 ./

+- Quite weird that radare2 showed differet output on my machine as it does in the description.
+My output looks way cleaner, more modern, readable assembly.
+Maybe I got a newer version of r2 somehow?
+- In the end I did not bother with actually stepping through the debugger.
+Not sure if reverse engineering is my area so for now I just interpreted the assembly.